 Easy, convenient, and inexpensive.
 This is where I bought my first coupon binder.
 It was a dark green color and it had a zipper, but it didn’t have any inside pockets and the binder was a bit small for someone who always had hundreds of coupons on hand at all times.

 Though they don’t have a very large selection of binders, Walmart is a great place to start looking, because if you do find one that meets all of your requirements, you’ll likely get a good price on it, too!

 This is probably my favorite store for coupon binders.
 Come back to school time (from August-late September), there are always big sales at Staples, and they have a huge assortment of coupon binders there, so this is where I always look if I need a replacement binder (or am buying one for a friend or family member).

 I find that the better quality coupon binders can always be found at Staples, too.
 Not all stores have the “good ones”, but Staples does.
 They also have a wide variety of colors and styles, which I really like.

 I’ve recently been doing a lot of my home shopping from Amazon.ca and I love it!
 Free shipping (when you spend $25+), shopping in the comfort of my own home, and great deals (most of the time) – how can you beat that?

 And there you have it – my top 3 sources coupon binders.
-If you plan to use coupons for a long time, and want to use a lot of them for optimum savings, a coupon binder is the way to go.
+If you plan to use coupons for a long time and want to use a lot of them for optimum savings, a coupon binder is a way to go.

 Make sure you invest in a good quality coupon binder so that it will last you a long time.

-What is your favourite source for purchasing coupon binders?
+What is your favorite source for purchasing coupon binders?